 - Grade-On Qualifications: Students in the top 15% of their class who have completed between 26 and 41 credit hours are automatically eligible to join Law Review.

 - Write-On Qualifications: Students in the top 33% of their class who successfully complete the write-on program.

 Students invited to join are required to prepare one student comment of publishable quality in order to be appointed to Law Review staff.
 Anyone with questions regarding membership in Law Review should contact the Candidacy Editor at firstname.lastname@example.org.

 Membership presupposes a student’s commitment to legal research, writing, and publishing.
 Full membership and academic credit will be awarded to candidates who, among other things, successfully complete their student comment.

-UIC Law Review invites students to visit its office and learn more about the organization.
-Transfer students interested in the Law Review’s policy on transfer students should contact the Candidacy Editor at the above email address two months prior to entering University of Illinois at Chicago John Marshall Law School.
+Law Review invites students to visit its office and learn more about the organization.
+Transfer students interested in the Law Review‘s policy on transfer students should contact the Candidacy Editor at the above email address two months prior to entering UIC John Marshall Law School.

 For more information regarding the rules and responsibilities governing your UICJMLR candidacy, take a closer look at our JMLR Bylaws.